Panzanella is an Italian bread salad with simple summer vegetables and leftover stale bread soaked in water.

 For best results, Panzanella should be made 1.5 hours before serving time, then stored in the fridge in the vegetable zone for about 45 minutes to let the flavors come together, and then let out at room temperature for another 30 to 45 minutes before serving.

 Yes, but the result won't be like authentic Panzanella.
-If you decide to soak your croutons, you might want to do it quickly as they'll lose structure and turn into a mash.
+If you decide to soak your croutons, you might want to do it quickly, as they'll lose structure and turn into a mash.

 Storage

-We recommend storing Panzanella for up to 12 hours in the refrigerator.
+Refrigerator: we recommend storing Panzanella for up to 12 hours in the refrigerator.
 Once out of the fridge, leave it at room temperature for at least 30 minutes.

 More Salad Recipes